hexanal/fredmercy-blog/NOTES.md

 1. error handling (better UX, better dialogs)
 2. ? forgot what else, but there's more, for sure

+`4:13pm:`

+- fuck it: colocated the comments with their entry
+  - I can do a quick job of moving shit around so that older comments match this new structure
+- I gotta fix the colorscheme switcher
+  - done!
+- reverting the transition thing because... my thing doesn't work yet

+`5:42pm:`

+- found out why the parent pages weren't working: it's the same code as for the children pages... obviously there's something wonky going on in my logic
+- trying out something to fix it

 ## October 25, 2020